 Proverbs 21:10 “… the fool spends whatever he gets.”

 - 11. Sell assets you don’t need or no longer use: If your debt is too high, why not consider selling your unused assets and unwanted goods to free up extra cash to squash your debts?

 1 Timothy 6:9 “But those who want to get rich fall into temptation and are caught in the trap of many foolish and harmful desires, which pull them down to ruin and destruction.”

-- 12. You could try earn extra income: If you want to speed up breaking the debt cycle, why not try use your talents to create an extra source of income?
-Why not consider taking on some extra work, or selling something or doing freelance work to bring in additional income, that you can use to reduce your debt liabilities?
+- 12. You could try to earn extra income: If you want to speed up breaking the debt cycle, why not try using your talents to create an extra source of income?
+Why not consider taking on some extra work, selling something, or doing freelance work to bring in additional income, that you can use to reduce your debt liabilities?

 Proverbs 10:4 “Lazy people are soon poor; hard workers get rich.”